 Market and Competition

-Trinidad and Tobago’s economy lacks diversification and economies of scale, while overdependence on oil and gas continues to hamper private sector development.
-Market competition has a sound institutional framework, but the rules are not consistent or always uniform for all market participants.
-The institutional framework for market competition is the Trinidad and Tobago Fair Trade Act of 2006, which provides for the establishment of a Fair Trading Commission to promote and maintain fair competition in business and related matters.
-Part II of the Act provides for the establishment, powers and functions of the Fair Trading Commission and Part III deals with mergers, anti-competitive agreements or practices and monopolies.
+There is a generally sound institutional framework for market competition, yet the rules are not always consistent or uniform for all market participants.
+The institutional framework for market competition is the Trinidad and Tobago Fair Trade Act of 2006, which establishes the Fair Trading Commission to promote and maintain fair competition in business and related matters.
+Part II of the act outlines the establishment, powers and functions of the Fair Trading Commission, while Part III addresses mergers, anti-competitive agreements or practices and monopolies.
+There are no restrictions on foreign ownership.
+According to the Foreign Investment Act of 1990, foreign investors can own all the shares of a private company but must obtain a license if they wish to own more than 30% of a public company’s shares.

 Market organization